openhealthcare/Covid-19-Reference-Library/content/_data_elements/aggregated_111_call_nhsi.md

 first_letter: A
 new:
 ---
 Number of daily triaged calls per clinical commissioning group (CCG).
+Contains information on all NHS 111 calls.